jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-In the above example the rather static aspects are exposed as separate data-flow `staticPart`, which will be configured
+In the above example, the rather static aspects are exposed as separate data-flow `staticPart` and will be configured
 internally by the `render`-function.
-The latter will filter out all values, that are
+The latter will filter out all values which are equal to their predecessors.
-equal to their predecessors.
-This way every change to the store's value, exposed by its `data`-flow, will only appear
+This way, every change to the store's value exposed by its `data`-flow will only appear on this flow if and when
-on this flow, if some relevant properties have changed.
+some relevant properties have changed.

 As the example only enables to change the `age`-property, which is *not* part of the static-parts, the `staticPart`
 flow will not emit a new value, so the mount-point will not re-render ist subtree.